smarthomej/addons/README.md

 - null checks: annotations are required

 Happy coding!
-Pull requests always welcome and we'll try to review as soon as possible.
+Pull requests always welcome, and we'll try to review as soon as possible.
 In case you need assistance, feel free to ask.